timdewild/matnimation/README.md

 └── matnination
 └── animation.py
 ```
 Now, we wish to import the modules in `matnimation` in our `animation.py` file.
-To do so, we have to tell python were to look for these modules: inside the `matnimation` folder.
+To do so, we have to tell python where to look for these modules: inside the `matnimation` folder.
 We do this by adding the path to the `matnimation` folder at the top of the file:

 ```python
 # file: animation.py